 Darwin’s On the Origin of Species was first published in 1859.
 While its core thesis (common descent, mediated by natural selection operating on heritable variations) has stood the test of time, the learnings of the ensuing 150 years show that some modifications and additions are justified.
 A favorite ploy of Intelligent Design advocates is to focus on the 150-year-old version of the theory of evolution, show that this primitive “Darwinism” (or the rigid genes-only neo-Darwinism of the 1950’s) needs some corrections, and then pretend that this undercuts evolution itself.

 Thus, the Discovery Institute has circulated a “Dissent from Darwinism” petition, garnered several hundred signatures (out of millions of scientists in the world), and then used this to claim that there is a scientific controversy which is being suppressed and that a significant number of scientists have grave doubts about evolution.
-That was a clever move: although over 99% of scientists accept macroevolution , nearly all biology researchers do in fact “dissent” from primitive Darwinism.
+That was a clever move: although some 99% of active practicing scientists accept macroevolution, nearly all biology researchers do in fact “dissent” from primitive Darwinism.
 This is like circulating a “Dissent from Newtonian Physics” petition, collecting signatures of scientists who agree that modern relativity theory dictates modifications to Newton’s 1687 Principia, then proclaiming that this shows the field of physics is in hopeless disarray and is suppressing a controversy about mechanics.
 Circulating a “Dissent from Common Descent” petition would have been more honest, but then such luminaries as Michael Behe would not have signed it.

 Since molecular biology is a new and complex field, there have been significant advances in our understanding of the details of how evolution operates.
 In the 1990s it was realized that, while many genes are retained in a population through “Darwinian” positive selection, many other genes are essentially neutral in fitness.
 It can be difficult to determine how much positive selection was involved for any given gene.
 In the past decade, there has been increased recognition that non-gene portions of the genome (formerly called “junk DNA”), as well as epigenetic factors such as the structure of the egg cell, are important in inheritance of traits.
 ID advocates whoop and holler over these new insights as though evolution itself is tottering, but that is sheer deceit.
 Sadly, WORLD joins in this misinformation.
 None of these new insights contradicts common descent, or obviates Darwin’s fundamental proposal of natural selection among heritable variations.
 These advances in understanding are just the normal way science works to hone its theories.